souwadeGit/DSC-510_Introduction-to-programming/README.md

 Update weather.py

 This project we will be creating an application to interacts with a webservice in order to obtain data.
 Your program will use all the information you’ve learned in the class in order to create a useful application.
 The program must prompt the user for their city or zip code and request weather forecast data from OpenWeatherMap.
-Your program must display the weather information in a READABLE format to the user./n
+Your program must display the weather information in a READABLE format to the user.

 Requirements:
 o	Create a header for your program just as you have in the past. o	Create a Python Application which asks the user for their zip code or city.